hartake/vision-text-ocr-ui/README.md

 # Vision Text OCR UI

 This project is the frontend user interface for the Vision Text OCR Service.
 A service that captures text from images.
+See backend service [here](https://github.com/hartake/vision-text-ocr-service)

 ## Purpose